 5. The lambda was the original Gay Rights symbol.

-Before the rainbow flag, many gay rights activists and groups used the Greek lambda as an LGBT+ symbol.
+Before the Rainbow Flag, many gay rights activists and groups used the Greek lambda as an LGBTQ+ symbol.
 It’s the symbol of the Gay Activist Alliance, who say the meaning of the symbol in chemistry means, “a complete exchange of energy–that moment or span of time witness to absolute activity.”
 The historical symbol is used to represent finding harmony and equality.
-Lambda Legal and the Lambda Literary Foundation took inspiration from this symbol and used it in their organisation’s names.
+Lambda Legal and the Lambda Literary Foundation took inspiration from this symbol and used it in their organisations’ names.

-7. The oldest surviving LGBT+ organisation is in the Netherlands.
+6. The oldest surviving LGBTQ+ organisation is in the Netherlands.

-8. There was a micronation of LGBT+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.
+7. There was a micro-nation of LGBTQ+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.

 As you go through the rest of the month and the year, bring these Pride facts with you.
 Don’t be afraid to share your new found knowledge with other community members!